dae-han/disaster_tweet_map/README.md

 <img src = "https://github.com/dae-han/disaster_tweet_map/blob/master/graphs/Logistic_regression_word_count.png" width="500"/>

 With a sign of slight overfit, the accuracy score for logistic regression model was in the range of 0.83-0.88.
 However, sensitivity score for this model was 0.62.
 This shows high rate of type II error.
-For our aim was to minimize this error, this model was not the best for this project.
+For our aim was to minimize this error type, this model was not the best for this project.

 To improve this model,
 - try different reguralization using L1, L2, elastic net penalty options and C value